scott-volteo/KillerPortals/guidebook.md

 Was the participant able to easily complete the tasks presented to them?
 If not, where did they encounter issues?
-How can we better leverage the platform to reduce the friction the participant encountered?
+How might we leverage the platform to reduce the friction the participant encountered?

 # Lab 2 - Information Finds the User